-The Red Devils are eight points behind the Gunners after a poor start to their title defence but are now unbeaten in eight matches in all competitions.
+The Red Devils are eight points behind the Gunners after a poor start to their title defense, but the team is now unbeaten in eight matches in all competitions.

 Consequently, Rooney is confident that his side can go some way to bridging the gap at Old Trafford.

 "We're obviously capable of beating Arsenal - we've done it many times in the past," the England international told reporters.
 "They're on a good run of form at the moment and are top of the league, so we know it's going to be a difficult game.